Create a

 4. Practice the pitch and build sponsorship

 Have you built a relationship with a senior leader who can give honest feedback?
-Are they willing to tell you where the presentation will resonate, or not resonate, with the CEO and CFO?
-What is not clear, and what needs to be further supported?
+Are they willing to tell you where the presentation will resonate with, or not resonate with, the CEO and CFO?
+What is unclear and needs further support?
 What questions or challenges should you expect?
 Get candid feedback upfront to strengthen the discussion and prepare for challenges.
 Have you asked for their support for the idea?
 Doing the background work to get buy-in from organizational influencers can go a long way to getting the ultimate decision you seek.

 Next steps